Elsie Abbot

 In 1947, she moved to HM Treasury where she spent the rest of her career.
 She rose to become Third Secretary between 1958 and 1967.
-She was amongst the first female civil servant who was allowed to continue in her job after marrying.
+She was amongst the first female civil servants who were allowed to continue in her job after marrying.

 Early life and education

 Elsie Myrtle Tostevin was born on 3 September 1907 in Streatham, London, England.
 She was educated at Clapham County Secondary School, an all-girls state school in Clapham, London.
 She attended St Hugh's College, Oxford, graduating with first class honours in modern history in 1929 and first class honours in philosophy, politics and economics in 1930, thereby achieving a double first.

 Career

 On 17 October 1930, following "open competition", she entered the civil service in the junior grade of the administrative class and was assigned to the General Post Office.
 In 1938, she married E. A. Arnott, and was one of the first women, if not the first, to be allowed to keep her civil service job after marriage.
 Together they had a son and a daughter.

 In 1947, following the Second World War, she was transferred to Her Majesty's Treasury where she went on to become a deputy permanent secretary specialising in management.
 Also in 1947, she married for a second time to Derry Abbot, a fellow civil servant.
 She served as Third Secretary of HM Treasury, the third most senior civil servant in the department, from 1958 until her retirement in 1967.